-- (i) obligation to deliver to the directors sans delegated powers all the information considered necessary or convenient and that is requested by them of the Company or of any of the directors with delegated powers; - (ii) the satisfaction of the requests of directors with no delegated powers shall be made in an appropriate and timely manner; - (iii) possibility of any non-executive director requesting the calling of meetings so that non-executive directors can exercise the powers attributed to them; and - (iv) the specialised committees with monitoring, supervisory and appraisal competencies over the activities of the directors with delegated powers shall be presided and largely composed of directors with no delegated powers.
+- obligation to deliver to the directors without delegated powers all the information considered necessary or convenient and that is requested by them of the Company or of any of the directors with delegated powers; - (ii) the satisfaction of the requests of directors with no delegated powers shall be made in an appropriate and timely manner; - (iii) possibility of any non-executive director requesting the call of meetings so that non-executive directors can exercise the powers attributed to them; and - (iv) the specialised committees with monitoring, supervisory and appraisal competencies over the activities of the directors with delegated powers shall be presided and largely composed of directors with no delegated powers.

-During the 2015 financial year, no constraints were detected regarding the management and operations of the Company; it can therefore be considered that the mechanism that assures the coordination of the work of the non-executive directors is safeguarded.
+During the 2016 financial year, no constraints were detected regarding the management and operations of the Company; it can therefore be considered that the mechanism that assures the coordination of the work of the non-executive directors is safeguarded.

-In 2015, the Board of Directors met fourteen times.
+In 2016, the Board of Directors met twenty three times.
 The minutes are written up and signed by the Directors and the Company Secretary and recorded in the respective minute book, with copies also being sent to the Chairman of the Supervisory Board.

-The attendance level of each Director at said meetings, in the conduct of his respective duties, was as follows:
+The attendance level of each Director at the referred to meetings, in the conduct of his respective duties, was as follows:

 NAME OF DIRECTOR ATTENDANCE

-Carlos Manuel Marques Martins (Chairman of the BD) 93%
+Carlos Manuel Marques Martins (Chairman) 100%

-Jorge Alberto Marques Martins (Vice Chairman) 50%
+Jorge Alberto Marques Martins (Vice Chairman) 100%

 Pedro Nuno Cardoso Abreu Moreira 100%

-Arnaldo José Nunes da Costa Figueiredo 86%
+Arnaldo José Nunes da Costa Figueiredo 100%

-Luis Filipe Cardoso da Silva 75%

-Luis António de Castro de Valadares Tavares 43%
+Luís António de Castro de Valadares Tavares 100%

-Jorge Bento Ribeiro Barbosa Farinha 43%
+Jorge Bento Ribeiro Barbosa Farinha 100%